KaliedaRik/Scrawl-canvas/docs/reference/sc-objects-overview.md

 ### Image-based asset management factory functions
 Image-based asset code does not include factory functions to create instances of the assets.
 This is because image-based assets are often closely tied to image files which need to be fetched across the network, or to `<img>` and `<video>` elements in the DOM.

-To fetch and wrap an image or video file, dev-users can set the file URL in a `.source` attribute when creating [Picture](../source/factory/picture.html) entity or [Pattern](../source/factory/pattern.html) style instances.
+To fetch and wrap an image or video file, product-devs can set the file URL in a `.source` attribute when creating [Picture](../source/factory/picture.html) entity or [Pattern](../source/factory/pattern.html) style instances.

-Alternatively, dev-users can invoke `scrawl.importImage('url-string')`, `scrawl.importSprite('url-string')` and `scrawl.importVideo('url-string')` to load these assets from remote files.
+Alternatively, product-devs can invoke `scrawl.importImage('url-string')`, `scrawl.importSprite('url-string')` and `scrawl.importVideo('url-string')` to load these assets from remote files.

 However the best approach for managing visual assets is to define them in the DOM and then import them using the `scrawl.importDomImage('css-query-string')` and `scrawl.importDomVideo('css-query-string')` functions.
-This allows the dev-user to define these assets in a responsive manner, and to import multiple assets in a single invocation.
+This allows the product-dev to define these assets in a responsive manner, and to import multiple assets in a single invocation.
 The associated SC files include functionality to manage responsive image and video elements (TODO code up similar functionality for sprite assets):
 + [ImageAsset](../source/asset-management/image-asset.html)
 + [SpriteAsset](../source/asset-management/sprite-asset.html)
 + [VideoAsset](../source/asset-management/video-asset.html)

-Dev-users can, in a similar way, import browser [media streams](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) and [screen capture streams](https://developer.mozilla.org/en-US/docs/Web/API/Screen_Capture_API) for use in canvas displays by invoking the `scrawl.importMediaStream()` and `scrawl.importScreenCapture()` functions.
+Product-devs can, in a similar way, import browser [media streams](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) and [screen capture streams](https://developer.mozilla.org/en-US/docs/Web/API/Screen_Capture_API) for use in canvas displays by invoking the `scrawl.importMediaStream()` and `scrawl.importScreenCapture()` functions.
 Note that browsers will impose an [end-user consent check](https://developer.mozilla.org/en-US/docs/Web/Privacy#opt-in_for_powerful_features) before the asset can be imported into the SC environment.

 SC does not support packet management and cloning functionality for any asset instances (including [NoiseAsset](../source/asset-management/noise-asset.html), [RawAsset](../source/asset-management/raw-asset.html) and [ReactionDiffusionAsset](../source/asset-management/reaction-diffusion-asset.html)).
 Kill functionality works as expected.

 ### Pool-based factory functions
-Dev-users can request the following pool-based objects. **It is imperative that if the dev-user requests an object, they must release it when done with it** – failure to do so may lead to slow memory leaks and degraded performance over time:
+Product-devs can request the following pool-based objects. **It is imperative that if the product-dev requests an object, they must release it when done with it** – failure to do so may lead to slow memory leaks and degraded performance over time:
 + [Coordinate](../source/untracked-factory/coordinate.html) – `requestCoordinate()`, `releaseCoordinate()`
 + [Quaternion](../source/untracked-factory/quaternion.html) – `requestQuaternion()`, `releaseQuaternion()`
 + [Vector](../source/untracked-factory/vector.html) – `requestVector()`, `releaseVector()`